Check your cart

 Our in-depth Coffee Lovers Tour includes a trip to our organic coffee mill and an espresso and tasting course.
 It attracts about 300 visits per month.
-And then there are visitors who want a tailor made Coffee Experience, maybe picking coffee, helping in the tasting room, talking with farmers.
+And then there are visitors who want a tailor-made coffee experience, maybe picking coffee, helping in the tasting room or talking with farmers.
 We arrange it all.

-Our visitors learn to cup coffee.
+Our visitors learn to “cup,” or professionally “taste,” coffee.
 They can even create their own roast while on a visit here.
 We’ll save it on file and send it to them at home, as often as they wish.

 Gourmet coffee has gone mainstream, but we at Britt haven’t.
 We’re as passionate as we’ve ever been.
 We’re coming up with new ideas all the time.
 And we’re still very eager for people to come and see what we do.